Mary Virginia Cook Parrish: Marriage and life as a pastor's wife

-On January 26, 1898, after working for a short time as a secretary for the Eckstein Norton Institute in Cane Springs, Kentucky, she married Charles Henry Parrish.
+On January 26, 1898, after working for a short time as a secretary for the Eckstein Norton Institute in Cane Spring, Kentucky, she married Charles Henry Parrish.
 Parrish at that time was president of Eckstein Norton Institute, pastor of Louisville's Calvary Baptist Church, and president of the Executive Board of the General Association of Negro Baptists in Kentucky.
 She moved back to Louisville to work as the financial secretary for her husband's church.
-The following year, their son, Charles H. Parrish, Jr. was born.
+The following year, their son, Charles H. Parrish Jr. was born.

 Parrish and her husband led the establishment of the Kentucky Home Finding Society for Colored Children in Louisville in 1908, and she served on the board until it was closed in 1937.
 Under her leadership in the women's auxiliary unit, the National Baptist Convention in 1909 created the National Training School for Women and Girls in Washington D.C.
 As chair of the Board of Trustees, Parrish was responsible for that school's education of more than 2,000 women in the early 20th century.
 Parrish led the efforts of the Louisville affiliate of the National Association of Colored Women in addressing education reform, health care and child welfare.
 She was instrumental in hosting the Thirteenth Annual Convention of the National Association in Louisville in 1910.
 The black women's clubs in Kentucky became an important leadership avenue for those as ambitious and educated as Parrish.